 - For downlink stream, the Flow Direction is set to downlink, the burst arrival time is set to sum of burst arrival time of the UL stream and 5GS Bridge delay of PDU session carrying the UL stream, and the periodicity is determined as described in Annex I.

-5.27.2.3 TSC Assistance Container determination by NEF
+5.27.2.3 TSC Assistance Container determination by TSCTSF

-The NEF constructs TSC Assistance Container based on information provided by the AF for IP or Ethernet type PDU Sessions.
+The TSCTSF constructs TSC Assistance Container based on information provided (directly or via NEF) by the AF for IP or Ethernet type PDU Sessions.

-The AF may provide Flow Direction, Burst Arrival Time at the UE/DS-TT (uplink) or UPF/NW-TT (downlink), Burst Size, Periodicity, Survival Time, and a Time Domain to the NEF.
-Based on these parameters, the NEF constructs a TSC Assistance Container and provides it to PCF.
+The AF may provide Flow Direction, Burst Arrival Time (optional) at the UE/DS-TT (uplink) or UPF/NW-TT (downlink), Burst Size, Periodicity, Survival Time (optional), and a Time Domain (optional) to the TSCTSF.
+Based on these parameters, the TSCTSF constructs a TSC Assistance Container and provides it to PCF.

-The NEF sends the TSC Assistance Container to PCF as follows:
+The TSCTSF sends the TSC Assistance Container to PCF as follows:

-- The NEF uses the UE IP address/MAC address to identify the PCF and N5 association related to the PDU Session of UE/DS-TT.
+- The TSCTSF uses the UE IP address/MAC address to identify the PCF and N5 association related to the PDU Session of UE/DS-TT.

 5.27.2.4 TSCAI determination based on TSC Assistance Container

-This clause is applicable when TSC Assistance Container is determined either by TSN AF or by the NEF.
+This clause is applicable when TSC Assistance Container is determined either by TSN AF or by the TSCTSF.

 The SMF is responsible for mapping the Burst Arrival Time and Periodicity in the TSC Assistance Container from an external clock to the 5G clock based on the time offset and cumulative rateRatio between external time and 5GS time as measured and reported by the UPF.